-For this week’s Farm Fresh Friday, I wanted to create a recipe that took under 10 minutes, was inexpensive, and easy to make.
-I am sure some of you have packs of ramen lying around your rooms, stuffed in closets or hidden in drawers for those nights you are too tired to grab dinner.
+I am sure you have packs of ramen lying around your rooms, stuffed in closets or hidden in drawers for those nights you are too tired to grab dinner.
 This recipe is a healthier spin on your classic ramen – it adds a few nutrients to the bowl.
 Bok choy is a type of Chinese cabbage.
 There are various ways of preparing this vegetable.
 You can cook its stalks and leaves, add them to soup, steam them, stir-fry, or eat them raw in salads.
 For this recipe, we are adding Bok Choy to ramen!

 Contributed by Tara Convery

 Mac and cheese is already awesome, but this simple and delicious recipe really blows away the box brand and eats more like a meal with the additional of some crunchy, fresh broccoli.

 1 16oz coffee cup or coffee cup sized container, microwave, measuring cup, measuring spoons

 Prep-time: 5 minutes

 Crock pot soups are a perfect way to make an easy meal for a cold night.
 Set everything up in the morning, let it stew all day, and then have a hearty and healthy dinner.
 This soup would be great with a good crusty bread and can be used for leftovers or frozen if you’re cooking for a small number.

 You’ll need: Crock pot, sharp knife, cutting board, ladle or other large spoon